MarineMehrabyan/document_stamp_and_signature/README.md

 2. `separate.py`: Implements algorithms to separate stamps from signatures in overlapped images.
 3. `interface.py`: Provides a graphical user interface (GUI) for interacting with the system.

+## Signature Verification Dataset
+The Signature Verification Dataset used in Methods for signature verification notebook can be found on [Kaggle](https://www.kaggle.com/datasets/robinreni/signature-verification-dataset/data).

 ## Usage

 To use the system: